 I highly encourage you to get the Zhongwen Firefox or Chrome plugin if you don't use it already.
 All Chinese learners should have this installed as it's a super useful tool to assist with reading Mandarin online.

 Where to Buy?

-Now you’ve decided what you want, and how to read and speak this in Chinese, it’s time to decide if you would like to online shop or do it the old fashioned way.
+Now you’ve decided what you want and how to read and speak this in Chinese, it’s time to choose whether you'd like to shop online or do it the old fashioned way.